hashgraph/hedera-improvement-proposal/HIP/hip-000-hts-asset-auto-creation.md

 ## Specification

 The technical specification for this HIP requires three changes in the network:
- - Instead of returning `INVALID_ACCOUNT_ID` when a new alias is credited with a non-hbar asset, run the same auto-creation logic that runs today when a new alias is credited with hbar.
+ - Instead of returning `INVALID_ACCOUNT_ID` when a `CryptoTransfer` attempts to credit a new alias with a non-hbar asset, run the same auto-creation logic that runs today when crediting a new alias with hbar.
  - Instead of deducting the account creation fee from the assets being transferred to a new alias, charge this creation fee to the `CryptoTransfer` payer account.
- - When a new alias is receiving _n_ different types of HTS assets, create the synthetic `CryptoCreate` transaction with `maxAutoAssociationSlots=n`.
+ - When a new alias receives _n_ different types of HTS assets, create the synthetic `CryptoCreate` transaction with `maxAutoAssociationSlots=n`.

 ## Backwards Compatibility